 People can end up hurt any time of the year, but certain seasons increase the risk of specific accidents and injuries.
 Slip-and-fall incidents are a perfect example.
 People can suffer a slip-and-fall any time of day and any time of year.
 All it takes is someone spilling coffee in the foyer of your accountant’s office for you to end up in the hospital with a serious brain injury.

 Despite what movies would have you believe, a slip-and-fall can be a devastating medical incident.
-People can sustain broken bones, spinal cord injuries and serious brain injuries as the result of falling.
+People can sustain broken bones, spinal cord injuries, and serious brain injuries as the result of falling.
 In fact, more than a million people every year seek emergency medical care in the United States related to a slip-and-fall accident.
 In some cases, bruises and pain are the primary outcomes.
 In other cases, the injuries can prove debilitating or even fatal.

 Many people flail their limbs when falling, which can lead them to strike furniture or fixtures on the way down.
 Broken arms and serious soft tissue damage can easily result.
 While bones do heal, in some cases, the trauma can result in permanent conditions, like Complex Regional Pain Syndrome, which will persist for life and may make returning to work impossible.

 It’s also quite common for people to strike their heads when they fall, leading to concussions or traumatic brain injuries.
-Symptoms for these serious conditions can take days or even weeks to manifest, which is why anyone who strikes their head during a slip-and-fall should always report it and seek medical evaluation as soon as possible afterward.
+Symptoms of these serious conditions can take days or even weeks to manifest, which is why anyone who strikes their head during a slip-and-fall should always report it and seek medical evaluation as soon as possible afterward.

 One would hope businesses and property owners would take steps to maintain safe conditions on their properties during the winter and springs seasons.
 These include removing accumulated snow and ice from parking lots and sidewalks during the winter months, putting down mats or rugs to absorb water tracked into a facility by visitors, and addressing any leaks or spills as soon as possible.
 Failing to do such things could put anyone who visits the space at risk of injury.
 Individuals harmed as a result of businesses falling short in this regard may have legal options they could pursue.